wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 > TODO: go over the numbers one more time!

+> TODO: gen bigger graphs and see how that looks!

+> TODO: remove code-size graphs and move to the codesize section.

 During my vacation for the holidays I thought that maybe I wanted some smaller project that you could fit in together with "family life" (not the easiest of endevours!) and I got to think about some old code that I had laying about in my own little game-engine that I have thought about making public for a while.
 I thought it might be useful for someone else and maybe just doing some optimization work on it might be a fun little distraction!